 - All data is stored within a GDPR-compliant database on a secure SSL-encrypted server

-Frequently Asked Questions About Dual Citizenship Portugal USA
+Frequently Asked Questions about Portugal Dual Citizenship for US Citizens

 Can a US citizen get Portuguese citizenship?